Barlaam and Josaphat: Names

-The name Josaphat is derived from the Sanskrit bodhisattva.
+In this context, the name Josaphat is derived from the Sanskrit bodhisattva.
 The Sanskrit word was changed to Bodisav in Middle Persian texts in the 6th or 7th century, then to Būdhasaf or Yūdhasaf in an 8th-century Arabic document (Arabic initial "b" ﺑ changed to "y" ﻳ by duplication of a dot in handwriting).
 This became Iodasaph in Georgian in the 10th century, and that name was adapted as Ioasaph (Ἰωάσαφ) in Greece in the 11th century, and then was assimilated to Iosaphat/Josaphat in Latin.

 The name Barlaam derives from the Arabic name Bilawhar (بِلَوْهَر) borrowed through Georgian (ბალაჰვარ Balahvar) into Byzantine Greek (Βαρλαάμ Barlaám).
 The Arabic Bilawhar has historically been thought to derive from the Sanskrit bhagavan, an epithet of the Buddha, but this derivation is unproven and others have been proposed.
 Almuth Degener suggests derivation from Sanskrit purohita through a hypothetical Middle Persian intermediate.

 The name of Josaphat's father, King Abenner, derives from the Greek name Abenner (Ἀβεννήρ), although another Greek version of the legend gives this name as Avenir (Ἄβενιρ).
 These Greek names were adapted from the Georgian Abeneser (აბენესერ; later shortened to აბენეს, Abenes), which was itself derived from the Arabic version of the legend where he is named King Junaysar (جُنَيسَر).
 According to I.V.
-Abuladze, during borrowing from Arabic to Georgian, misplaced i‘jām resulted in the misreading of Junaysar as Habeneser, after which the initial H- was omitted.
+Abuladze, during borrowing from Arabic to Georgian, misplaced i'jām resulted in the misreading of Junaysar as Habeneser, after which the initial H- was omitted.
 The origin of the Arabic name is unclear.

 Sainthood

-In the Middle Ages the two were identified as Christian saints, although they were never formally canonized.

 Feast days

 Barlaam and Josaphat were included in earlier editions of the Roman Martyrology with a joint feast day on 27 November, however, they were not included in the Roman Missal.
+Since 1960 a different Saint, St. Josephat, Bishop and Martyr, has a celebration on 16 November.

 Barlaam and Josaphat were entered into the Greek Orthodox liturgical calendar on 26 August Julian (8 September Gregorian), and into liturgical calendar of the Slavic tradition of the Eastern Orthodox Church, on 19 November Julian (2 December Gregorian).

 Texts

 There are a large number of different books in various languages, all dealing with the lives of Saints Barlaam and Josaphat in India.
 In this hagiographic tradition, the life and teachings of Josaphat have many parallels with those of the Buddha.
 "But not till the mid-nineteenth century was it recognised that, in Josaphat, the Buddha had been venerated as a Christian saint for about a thousand years."
+This was ascertained through the researches of Edouard de Laboulaye and Felix Liebrecht in 1859-1860.
 The authorship of the work is disputed.
-The origins of the story seem to be a Central Asian manuscript written in the Manichaean tradition.
+The origins of the story may be a Central Asian manuscript written in the Manichaean tradition.
 This book was translated into Georgian and Arabic.